 While their pricing won't always beat cable providers who market a bundled promotion for TV/internet/phone, DISH Network is the ideal choice for those who want the best TV viewing experience and wish to keep their internet and TV providers separate for greater flexibility.

 If you want a consumer-focused satellite TV experience that is priced competitively within the market then DISH comes highly recommended.

 The Ideal Buyer

 Anyone who wants easy access to foreign or specialized channels that are not available through traditional cable subscriptions.
-DirecTV subscribers who want to stay with satellite over cable, but want to take advantage of DISH's advantages & cost savings.
+DirecTV subscribers who want to stay with satellite over cable, but want to take advantage of DISH Network's advantages & cost savings.
 Additionally, if anyone wants to keep their TV provider separate from their Internet provider for cost savings (further explained later in this review).

 The world of television consumption has changed rapidly over the years with the introduction of online streaming services.
 However, the majority of us still prefer a traditional cable or satellite subscription to gain reliable and widespread access to the TV shows and sporting events that we enjoy watching.

 Over the years, DISH (formerly known as DISH Network) has been focusing on making their satellite television the most comfortable and user-centric service for consumer households.
 While we have been cable subscriber all of our lives, DISH approached us with a sponsored opportunity to let us test out their service and provide an honest opinion after a full year of use.